andreipoe/docker-qbittorrent/README.md

 It is probably a good idea to add `--restart=unless-stopped` so the container restarts if it goes down.

 You can change `6081` to some random  port number (also change in the settings).
+However, note that as of version 4.0, you _have to_ use the same Web UI port on the host and inside the container, otherwise you will only see a white page.

 _Note: For the container to run, the legal notice had to be automatically accepted.
 By running the container, you are accepting its terms.
 Toggle the flag in `qBittorrent.conf` to display the notice again._